Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 9. Onions and Garlic

 Cats are highly susceptible to onion and garlic poisoning, and ingestion of even a small amount of these plants may be fatal.
 Raw, cooked, and powdered onions and garlic, may cause hemolytic anemia in cats.
 Hemolytic anemia is a condition in which red blood cells are destroyed faster than they can be produced.
-Onion and garlic poisoning usually occurs after a cat eats raw onion or feeding foods containing onions and garlic.
+Onion and garlic poisoning usually occurs after a cat eats raw onion or is fed foods containing onions and garlic.

 onions_Couleur_Pixabay